12AT7/segmentation_challenge/README.md

 * Unit tests - use a framework of your choice (such as Boost Test, Google Test, Catch, or Mettle).
 Given the limited time, providing just a few tests in a workflow is almost as good as acheiving high coverage (which takes much longer).
 * Use commonly available engineering tools to prove that the software lacks memory leaks, race conditions (if using threads), and/or identify performance bottlenecks (profiling).
 * Critique of the framework we provided, bug fixes, feature enhancements, or performance optimizations.
-* If you end up writing other images that helped you debug or develop the project, we will look at those too to further understand what you did
+* If you end up writing other images, plots, or profiling results that helped you debug or develop the project, we will look at those too to further understand what you did.